Song

 How much money does Every Breath You Take make?

-Every Breath You Take by The Police is modeled at $1.2M-$4.5M/year per year on the artist side, with gross track revenue and ownership context separated below.
+Every Breath You Take by The Police is estimated at $660K-$2.5M/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: Every Breath You Take is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.